saleor/app-sdk/docs/protected-handlers.md

   useEffect(() => {
     /**
-     * It should work without any headers
-     */
-    fetch("/api/protected");
+     * Auth headers are set up automatically, so you can just call the fetch function */ fetch("/api/protected");
   }, [fetch]);